-During the three months ended March 31, 2016, we have not entered into any material contractual commitments outside of the ordinary course of business that have materially changed our contractual commitments as compared to December 31, 2015.
+During the six months ended June 30, 2016, we have not entered into any material contractual commitments outside of the ordinary course of business that have materially changed our contractual commitments as compared to December 31, 2015.

-CEOC filed a plan of reorganization on October 7, 2015, with the United States Bankruptcy Court for the Northern District of Illinois in Chicago, which contemplates, among other things, that CEC would give the new entity that will operate CEOC's properties a call right to purchase Harrah's Atlantic City and Harrah's Laughlin from CERP.
-No amounts have been recorded for this contemplated transaction because the transaction is not legally enforceable at this
+CEOC and certain of its United States subsidiaries filed an amended plan of reorganization on June 28, 2016 with the United States Bankruptcy Court for the Northern District of Illinois in Chicago that contemplates, among other things, that CEC would give the new entity that will operate CEOC's properties at the time of CEOC's emergence from bankruptcy a call right to purchase Harrah's Atlantic City and Harrah's Laughlin from CERP.
+No amounts have been recorded for this contemplated transaction because the transaction is not legally enforceable at this time and is subject to the terms of the CERP Notes and CERP Credit Facility agreements.